linkerd/linkerd2/README.md

 ## License

-Copyright 2018, Buoyant Inc. All rights reserved.
+Conduit is copyright 2018 Buoyant, Inc. All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use these files except in compliance with the License.
 You may obtain a copy of the